Table of Contents

-The volumes for node exporter are quite different though.
-There’s no configmap volume, but instead we can see system directories from the node are mapped as volumes into the container.
+The volumes for node exporters are quite different though.
+There’s no configmap volume, but instead, we can see system directories from the node are mapped as volumes into the container.
 That’s how node-exporter accesses metric values.
 Node Exporter has permission to access those values because of the securityContext setting, “privileged: true”

 We’ll apply that now, and then look to see the DaemonSet running: